-&lt;sup>30 The Third Summit of the Council of Europe in 2005 strongly condemned 'all forms of intolerance and discrimination, in particular those based on sex, race and religion, including anti-Semitism and Islamophobia'.
+28 The Third Summit of the Council of Europe in 2005 strongly condemned 'all forms of intolerance and discrimination, in particular those based on sex, race and religion, including anti-Semitism and Islamophobia'.
 The Committee of Ministers has also frequently recognised that Roma/Gypsies and Travellers have been experiencing widespread discrimination in all areas of life.
 Furthermore, ECRI recommended that the law should penalise "the public denial, trivialisation, justification or condoning, with a racist aim, of crimes of genocide, crimes against humanity or war crimes" when committed intentionally (General Policy Recommendation No. 7 on national legislation to combat racism and racial discrimination, 2002).
-ECRI further underlined the need to combat prejudice suffered by Muslim communities and recommended to impose appropriate sanctions in cases of discrimination on grounds of religion (General policy recommendation n° 5 on combating intolerance and discrimination against Muslims).
+ECRI further underlined the need to combat prejudice suffered by Muslim communities and appropriate sanctions be imposed in cases of discrimination on grounds of religion (General policy recommendation n°5 on combating intolerance and discrimination against Muslims).